 In the 1940s and 1950s, Clinchfield Pottery was one of the foremost producers of hand-painted china in the United States.
 After the Second World war ended in 1945, a gradual erosion began in overall production, due to escalating labor costs, competition from Japan, and the advent of plastic dinnerware.
 Clinchfield Potteries closed its doors in 1957, due to layoffs, reduced workweeks, and shareholders liquidating their stocks.

 Today's Marketplace And Clinchfields Availability

-While the products of the Clinchfield Pottery Company were never sought after by the affluent, the middle class housewife well appreciate the colorful Clinchfield patterns, and used them daily to serve their meals on.
+While the products of the Clinchfield Pottery Company were never sought after by the affluent, the middle-class housewife well appreciates the colorful Clinchfield patterns and used them daily to serve their meals on.
 This is one reason the pieces one finds today may be well worn.
 There are many pieces left to be had on the open antique market.
 You may be lucky enough to find a piece of Clinchfield pottery pieces at garage sales or flea markets.
-The owner not knowing the history of Clinchfield pottery, may find it of little value, and put a small price tag on it.
+The owner not knowing the history of Clinchfield pottery, may find it of little value and put a small price tag on it.
 Just not realizing that old "Clinchfield pitcher" is truly a piece of America's history, and today is considered an antique.

 Artware Floral Pattern Pitcher